 NASA SPACE CAMP

-The inaugural Loreto College NASA Space Camp took place in September 2016.
-A group of students and staff traveled to the United States and the trip will now be offered biannually to year 9 & 10 students.
+The inaugural Loreto College NASA Space Camp took place in September 2016 and our students and staff loved it!
+The trip is now offered biannually to Year 9 & 10 students.

-The trip was held in the two week term break between third and fourth terms and visited Washington, Florida and Alabama.
+The trip is held in the two-week term break between third and fourth terms and visits Washington, Florida and Alabama.
 The trip is designed to promote an understanding and love of the study of STEM (Science, technology, engineering and maths) subjects in the students; showing girls the possibilities open to students who pursue study in these areas at a senior and tertiary level.

 Huntsville, Alabama – NASA space camp

-A five day live in program where the girls undertake training in:
+A five day live in program where the students undertake training in: